As an Amazon Associate I earn from qualifying purchases

 I like the taste the coconut milk brings to this snack or breakfast but if you prefer a different milk you may use any that fits within your diet parameters.
 At the beginning of my elimination diet coconut, oat, and rice milk were my only options.
 Coconut is the cheapest and most flavorful I’ve found so that feels like a win to me.
 Also I have some kind of mental block about using oat milk for oatmeal, it seems oddly incestuous.
 If you do use a less flavorful milk try adding a tiny splash of vanilla extract to the oats to boost it up.

 After you’ve completed more phases of your elimination diet you might decide to add more to these oats.
 Sliced almonds are a favorite of mine but feel free to get creative!
+My husband throws trail mix into his oats and the melted chocolate always smells really good.
 I love using the sweetened shredded coconut because I feel it adds enough sweetness that I don’t need to add any pure sugar like maple syrup or honey.
 If it’s not sweet enough for you, add up to a tbsp of your sugar of choice but keep in mind that it will boost the calorie count significantly.

 Yes!
 I would not recommend making overnight oats for more than 5 days in advance.
 Just as with most leftovers, a week is going to be your max for keeping it in the fridge.
 I typically make 4 servings at the beginning of my four day work week and have one each night.
 For every day the oats are left in the fridge the more liquid will be absorbed and the texture will become pastier.